I Sold My Motorcycles

 What now?

 I am taking a knee, scanning my sector, drinking water, and reassessing my situation.
 As I said, the future is uncertain.
-I'll keep my head up and see what the future holds for me.
+I'll keep my head up and see what the future holds.
 Hopefully, things will work out better for me.
 I can only hope.

 Thank you for reading this long status post.
 Feel free to leave me a comment!